 Read caching improves performance in almost all situations.
-Therefore, it is recommended you leave its default setting, READ_CACHE, enabled.
-However, under certain conditions, such as when performing a backup, read caching may not be necessary since only a small amount of data is cached.
+Therefore, it is recommended that you leave its default setting, READ_CACHE, enabled.
+However, under certain conditions, such as when performing a backup, read caching may not be necessary because the data will probably not be re-read.
 In such instances, it may be beneficial to disable the read cache function and remove the processing overhead associated with caching data.

-READAHEAD_CACHE (default) NOREADAHEAD_CACHE
+READAHEAD_CACHE (default) NOREADAHEAD CACHE